j0nathanj/j0nathanj.github.io/_posts/2024-04-25-Dusting-off-the-VM-Escape.md

 I decided to post this as there are interesting educational & methodological takeaways that could be learned, especially for young researchers.

-I will walk you through my chain of thought, from the beginning until the end, showing my old self's thinking process that led me to this finding.
+I will walk you through my chain of thought, from the beginning until the end, showing my young self's thinking process that led me to this finding.

 ## Research Inspiration